maverickg59/std.yo/README.md

 Generate individual quiz questions:

 ```
-first, randomly choose a key between A, B, C, and D to which you'll assign a correct answer.
+1. Randomly choose a key between A, B, C, and D to which you'll assign a correct answer.

-second, consider the following format:
+2. Consider the following format:
 choices: {
 A: "Sets a CSS property",
 B: "Sets the text color",